 You may know that Lakewood is one of the only cemeteries in the country that continues to operate a full service greenhouse operation on site.
 But did you know that Lakewood was once the largest floral wholesaler west of Chicago?
 Or that Lakewood’s largest greenhouse is the oldest standing and operational greenhouse in the state?

 Today, Lakewood’s greenhouse staff grows over 100,000 plants annually.
-We maintain meticulous flower beds, create unique topiary and provide comfort to families through our Memorial Arrangements program.
+We maintain meticulous flower beds, create unique topiary and provide comfort to families through our onsite greenhouses.

 Before Lakewood: Greenhouse Row and Saunder’s Park

 When Lakewood opened to the public in 1872, it was much smaller than it is today.
 It consisted of only what is now the northwest corner of the cemetery.
 At the time, the area was very quiet; visitors could access this neighborhood only by foot and horse-drawn carriage.
 But over the course of the 1870s and 1880s, the neighborhood surrounding the cemetery became a hotbed for greenhouse operations.
 (Note that some of the city’s first greenhouses were opened by Lakewood resident R. J. Mendenhall in 1865 at 18th & Nicollet.)
 By the 1880s, 36th street had earned the nickname “Greenhouse Row;” indeed, the “Greenhouse Condominiums” are still located at 36th & Hennepin.

 A map showing Lakewood Cemetery in 1885.
 Source: Hennepin County Library